apache/pulsar/site2/docs/client-libraries-java.md

         .subscribe()
 ```

-Only the first consumer allow to attach to the subscription, others will receives an error. the first consumer will received all 10 messages and the order of consuming is same as order produced.
+Only the first consumer is allowed to the subscription, other consumers receive an error.
+The first consumer receives all 10 messages, and the consuming order is the same as the producing order.

 > Note:
 >
-> If topic is a partitioned topic, first consumer will subscribe to all partition topics, other consumers will not be assigned partitions and will receives an error.
+> If topic is a partitioned topic, the first consumer subscribes to all partitioned topics, other consumers are not assigned with partitions and receive an error.

 #### Failover

-Create new consumers and subscribe with `Failover` subscription mode:
+Create new consumers and subscribe with the`Failover` subscription mode.

 ```java
 Consumer consumer1 = client.newConsumer()